jihedkdiss/jSnake/README.md

 1. Launch jSnake by typing `jSnake` in the command prompt or double clicking the `jSnake.bat` file
 2. Click Yes if prompted by UAC (Administrator priviliges are not required by default)
 3. jSnake will display the current grid and ask for a command
-4. Just move with Z, Q, S, D
+4. Just move with Z, Q, S, D and discover the easter eggs!
-5. Once done type `exit` to leave
+5. Once done type `exit` to leave or `restart` for a new game.

 <!-- ROADMAP -->